KuramA-777/GTL---Basic-Translation-Patch/README.md

 to install this just copy paste the contents inside the overrides folder into your .minecraft instance of GTL

-But i will be making an extended Patch that adds more mods and changes a few things to make it less barebones. -> LINK HERE
+But i made an extended Patch that adds more mods and changes a few things to make it less barebones. -> https://github.com/KuramA-777/GTL---Extended-Translation-Patch